Height Percentile Calculator

 The results were:

 exact percentile: 2.53, between 1st and 3rd percentile.
-Even though the BMI percentile is correct, the height classification means that he is of small stature, and he's development requires further diagnostics.
+Even though according to the BMI calculator for teens, the parameters are correct, the height classification means that he is of small stature, and his development requires further diagnostics.

 We try our best to make our Omni Calculators as precise and reliable as possible.
 However, this tool can never replace a professional doctor's assessment.
 If any health condition bothers you, consult a physician.